 What does VitaPeel do to the skin?

 VitaPeel dissolves the “glue” that holds dead cells to the surface of the skin.
-It is this later of dead cells, which gives the complexion a rough, dull appearance with uneven pigmentation.
-This layer also clogs pores, giving the appearance of coarseness, open pores and a tendency to acne.
-When these dead cells are removed, the underlying layer of fresh new cells is exposed.
+It is this layer of dead cells, which gives the complexion a rough, dull appearance with uneven pigmentation.
+This layer also clogs pores, giving the appearance of coarseness, open pores and a tendency to produce acne.
+When these dead cells are removed, the underlying layer of fresh new skin is exposed.
 This layer has a smoother texture and a more even color.
-Pores are refined and the tendency for acne reduced.
-VitaPeel has been known to assist to reduce skin discolouration and hyperpigmentation.
+Pores are refined and the appearance for acne reduced.
+VitaPeel has been known to assist in reducing skin discolouration and hyperpigmentation.

 What does the programme involve?

 Regular use of homecare which includes products containing Lactic Acid, Salicyclic Acid and Vitamin A will accelerate results and is essential to enhance and maintain results.
 Much of the improvement in your skin will be achieved by regular daily usage of these products at home.
 The particular products most suitable for your skin type can be selected with the help of one of our staff members.
 We can create a long-term regime to keep your skin looking at its best.
 A VitaPeel treatment may cause a slight tingling and an increased feeling of warmth to the skin.
 The number of treatments required will depend upon the condition of your skin.
 Young skin may only need an occasional treatment to maintain its youthful freshness, while older, badly sun damaged skin will benefit from an initial course of 6-10 treatments.

 What do I look like after a clinic treatment?